Snails lysine-arginine content for herpes management

 Category Overview

-Like most animal products, seafood is a good source of lysine and not very high in arginine.
-Eating seafood can help improve the immune system and fight off herpes infections.
+Like most animal products, seafood is a decent source of lysine and not very high in arginine.
+Eating seafood can help benefit the immune system and fight off herpes infections.
 Seafood also contains iodine, selenium, and zinc, which are essential for thyroid function and skin health.
 Oysters, shrimp, and snails are some of the seafood that have the highest lysine to arginine ratio.

 Practical Recommendations